 NC-PAL REACH PPP Training

 The REACH Institute's Patient-Centered Mental Health in Pediatric Primary Care (PPP) course trains clinicians to diagnose and treat mental health conditions they see every day in practice.
 This program will teach you to manage the most common issues yourself, saving referrals to mental health specialists for complex cases.
-All pediatric primary care providers are welcome: pediatricians, family physicians, nurse practitioners, and physician assistants.
+All pediatric primary care providers in North Carolina are welcome: pediatricians, family physicians, nurse practitioners, and physician assistants.

 Participants learn not only to diagnose and treat patients but also to refer families to appropriate supports such as cognitive behavioral therapy.
 You’ll leave the training with tools you can use immediately: